 These security professionals possess knowledge of programming, computer terminology, codes, and computer security.
 And they usually conduct their work ethically; yes, they hack ethically!
 Hackers work to improve systems and create defenses rather than just penetrating the existing protection.
 Because of their skills, they can anticipate risks to which your system or networks are exposed as malicious attackers.

-They work by looking for the backdoors to your systems bad to penetrate them.
+They work by looking for the backdoors to your systems to penetrate them.
 The same backdoors that hackers work to identify and close before crackers take advantage of them.
-Trackers can also be the ones who beat software algorithms to guess the activation codes of reputable manufacturers like Movavi.
+Crackers can also beat software algorithms to guess the activation codes of reputable manufacturers like Movavi.
 One can even say a cracker is the ultimate poster child for cybercrime.

-So unlike hackers, the main objective of a cracker is to penetrate, steal, ransom, or destroy.
+Unlike hackers, the main objective of a cracker is to penetrate, steal, ransom, or destroy.
 These individuals are normally motivated by financial gain.
-So whether they are commissioned by a competitor to steal and destroy data or are simply looking to steal credit card information, they are always up for financial gain.
+Whether they are commissioned by a competitor to steal and destroy data or are simply looking to steal credit card information, they are always up for financial gain.
 Other crackers simply extend their sociopathic tendencies to the virtual world and are merely motivated by publicity and satisfying their egos.

 And some of the few crackers may even be breaking into systems and networks, believing they do so for charitable purposes.
 A good example is crackers who break into networks of big corporations hated by people en masse for some reason – maybe because they are polluting the nearby lake or involved in child labor abroad.
 Rackers break into these systems to make the corporations pay either by ransoming data or destroying it.

-Typically, hackers possess broader skills compared to crackers.
-Hackers are skilled in multiple computer processes, including codes and languages, and can even design and build up their programs and systems.
-Crackers, on the other end, possess limited and compounded skills.
+Typically, hackers possess broader skills than crackers.
+Hackers are skilled in multiple computer processes, including codes and languages, and can even design and build their own programs and systems.
+Crackers, on the other hand, possess limited and compounded skills.

 While they can penetrate one specific system, they usually do not possess the skills to build their programs. etc.; even with these limited skills, they are never to be ignored as they have invested their time searching for ways to penetrate and damage systems.